eire-analysis/Population_projections/README.md

 2. Using 2016 survival rates
 3. Three net migration scenarios - constant net migration, random net migration or Gauss-Markov chain whereby next year net migration influenced by previous years net migration.
 4. Net migration can be "dynamic" or not.
 Net migration included in total females of child bearing age.

+Any comments, recommendations or suggestions are welcome.
+This is a first step towards publishing an open-source script for creating population projections.